Snyder Institute Clinical Problems in Chronic & Infectious Diseases Incubator Grants

 Actions taken are expected to remove barriers and provide opportunities for the meaningful integration of individuals from all equity-seeking groups, including, but not limited to, women, racialized minorities, Indigenous peoples, persons with disabilities and persons from LGBTQ2+ communities.

 Applicants are strongly advised to consult resources and strategic guidance available through the Offices of Equity, Diversity and Inclusion and Indigenous Engagement and through their faculties and departments.

-- Project description (not to exceed 3 pages) including a clearly defined clinical observation and need for funding.
-(The project description should emphasize the over-riding strategy of the grant proposal and downstream funding applications rather than the methodological approach).
+- Project description (not to exceed three pages) including a clearly defined clinical observation and need for funding.
+(The project description should emphasize the overriding strategy of the grant proposal and downstream funding applications rather than the methodological approach).

 - EDI statement (1/2 page maximum).

-Please assemble your application items in the order as listed here.
-Application items must be typed single spaced, Times New Roman font size 11 or equivalent.
-Curriculum vitae may be any format and there is no restriction on career period.
+Please assemble your application items in the order listed here.
+Application items must be typed single-spaced, Times New Roman font size 11 or equivalent.
+Curriculum vitae may be any format, and there is no restriction on career period.
 A single, digitally generated and text-searchable PDF attachment with all items included in order is required.

 Applications will be submitted in PDF format as a single document by 11:59PM on the application deadline date to the firstname.lastname@example.org e-mail account.